jigarius/gup/README.md

 * Source `gup.sh` file in your shell to get the `gup` command.
 * Source `gup-completion.sh` file in your shell to get `tab` completion.

+Run `gup --help` to see the man page.

 ```bash
 # In ~/.bashrc or equivalent.
 source /path/to/gup/gup.sh